What We Do

 It emerged that many groups and museums can often feel that concerns from a grassroots level are overlooked by higher organisations.
 There was support for the formation of a network to represent these views who can provide support, networking and can conduct further research relating to community heritage.

-Through the Grassroots Heritage in Scotland project, SCHA is building on that initial research, as we take our twelve regional roadshows across the nation.
-The views gathered in the roadshow discussion sessions will be analysed and published as a report which will be distributed publicly.
-The findings will also inform SCHA's future research and advocacy work.
+Through the Grassroots Heritage in Scotland project, SCHA built on that initial research through twelve regional roadshows across the nation.
+The views gathered in the roadshow discussion sessions were analysed and published as a report which was distributed to national heritage organisations to influence policy and activities, and is available in the Library on the SCHA website.
+The findings are also being used to inform SCHA’s future research and advocacy work.

 SCHA has the expertise, experience and knowledge to identify gaps in the sector where data collected through research could lead to changes in policies and change of culture in the sector, this is what we will continue to strive to achieve.